rayinla/rayinla.github.io/_posts/2018-5-19-data-types.md

 Bonus data type
 ---------------
 There are six "primitive" data types, but there's also an extra data type called object.
 This is the grand daddy of all data types.
-Quiet literally.
+Quite literally.
 In fact, you can safely say that every primitive data type except null and undefined is also an object.

 Here's the proof: